openhab/openhab-addons/bundles/org.openhab.binding.intesis/README.md

-Note that individual A/C units may not support all channels, or all possible values for those channels.
+###Note that individual A/C units may not support all channels, or all possible values for those channels.
+The binding will add all supported channels and possible values on first thing initialization and list them as thing properties.
+If new channels or values might be supported after firmware upgrades, deleting the thing and reading is necessary.
 For example, not all A/C units have controllable vanes.
 Or fan speed may be limited to 1-4, instead of all of 1-9.
 The set point temperature is also limited to a device specific range.
 For set point temperature, sending an invalid value will cause it to choose the minimum/maximum allowable value as appropriate.
 The device will also round it to whatever step size it supports.
 For all other channels, invalid values are ignored.

 ## Full Example